 This is really a special opportunity.
-Your peers working in the industry will not get this chance in the first few years of their career.
+Your friends who aren't consultants will not get this chance in the first few years of their career.
 They usually have to wait for multiple promotions to have exposure to their company’s CEO, let alone the CEOs and senior executives at other companies.

 If you know anyone in consulting, get them to tell you about some of the projects they worked on and the positive impact they had.
 If you find the project interesting you can then use it as a reason to discuss with your interviewer.

-If you don’t know anyone in consulting, you can also find projects companies have done on their websites or their YouTube channels.
-Try to find a few you are genuinely interested in and mention them to your interviewer when he asks why you want to be a consultant.
-Here are three we thought were quite good.
-But we’d encourage you to have a look at the websites of the firms you are applying for and find your own:
+You can also find projects and case studies on company websites or their YouTube channels.
+Try to find a few you are genuinely interested in and mention them to your interviewer when they ask you why you want to be a consultant.
+Here are some that we liked.
+But we’d encourage you to have a look at the websites of the firms you are applying for and find your own.

 The beginning of most projects will be very intense as you try to catch up with your client on the situation they are facing to be able to actually help them.
 The variety of projects and their intensity will feel uncomfortable.
 But it also means your rate of learning will be much higher than if you worked in the industry.
 It’s debatable, but some headhunters even say that one year in consulting is equivalent to two to three years in industry.